Sjobom/dd2480-project2/README.md

   * CIHistory contains business logic to create persistent reports of the builds
   * StatusHandler has business logic to update the commit status when a build is finished
   * ShellCommand has methods to execute commands in the host's shell
+  * gradleParser is a class used to parse gradle output to determine the state of the build

 For the detailed API documentation check out the javadoc in the root of the repo.
 ## Statement of Contributions

 #### Anders
-git cloning programmatically, travis setup, documentation, running shell commands
+git cloning programmatically, travis setup, documentation, running shell commands programmatically, setting up development/production server

 #### Marcus
 build report generation, build list, documentation

 #### Johan
-Integration tests, git cloning programmatically
+small fixes, refactoring, git cloning programmatically, added tests

 #### Albin
-commit status updates, web url interface, build report generation
+commit status updates via the GitHub API, web url interface, build report generation

 #### Robert
-running shell commands programmatically, execute gradle check programmatically
+gradle setup, running shell commands programmatically, execute gradle check programmatically, parse gradle response, timestamps in /build (not currently in master))